GSA/piv-guides/Template-2.md

 ![Alt text for an image goes here]({{site.baseurl}}/folder that image is in/imagename.png){:align="right"}

 ### 1. Title of Procedure 1

+  1. Step 1 of the procedure.
+  2. Step 2 of the procedure.

 > This text will appear as a 'warning flag' on the website, which is a yellow banner.
 (The ">" symbol and the line directly underneath this body of text create the formatting for this flag.)
 Warning flags can be used for notifications such as notifying a user that they should skip a certain procedure.
 {:class="warning"}